Have you tried to modify your home loan?

 Attempted a short sale or deed in lieu?

 If you are like one of the thousands of homeowners who tried to work with your bank or mortgage company to get help with your mortgage, you probably experienced total confusion and frustration.
-There may be some help for you even if you have already lost your home to foreclosure.
+There may be some help for you.
 Thanks to the Consumer Financial Protection Bureau (“CFPB”), you may be entitled to monetary awards under a bill called the Dodd-Frank Act enacted in 2010.
-These sweeping regulations were recently revised in January of 2014.
-Because of this you could be owed a monetary award if you attempted to work with your bank/mortgage company after January 2014.
+These sweeping regulations were revised in January of 2014.
 For many people the experience of negotiating with the bank has been riddled with poor communication, slow response times, repeatedly losing documents, ignoring your attempts to get information and for some the loss of their homes in spite of their best efforts to save it.
 This is an example of some of the many egregious offenses perpetrated by the banks: Dallas News Article

 If you have experienced any of the following:

 - Delayed response to your communications